jerrod-lessel/postfire-debris-flow/README.md

 median of 0.150, closing 57% of the difference and coming closer than any other rule tested.
 That is suggestive rather than conclusive, since matching a median does not identify a rule and the USGS field description specifies only "mean catchment KF-factor".

-SSURGO was tested as an alternative explanation and ruled
-out: it moves S further away, not closer, with coverage verified at 1.0000 across all 237 basins.
+Two alternative explanations were tested and eliminated.
+SSURGO moves S further away rather than closer, with coverage verified at 1.0000 across all 237 basins.
+And dividing by 100 rather than renormalising over the components present, which would matter where STATSGO component percentages fall short of 100, returns values identical to the zeroed rule here, because all ten map units in this fire sum to exactly 100.

 ### What is still not validated

-**The attribution is measured from one baseline.** The model is a logistic and its inverse, so shares measured by swapping away from the USGS values need not match shares measured by swapping away from these.
-The reverse swaps have not been run.

 **The terrain difference is confounded with basin size.** Their catchments are roughly five times smaller, and basin size affects T directly: a small basin sits on one hillslope and takes extreme values, while a larger one averages across ridges and gullies.
-The 46.3% combines delineation scale with any genuine difference in slope or severity classification, and those are not separated.
+The 46 to 48% combines delineation scale with any genuine difference in slope or severity classification, and those are not separated.
+This is the largest open item from the comparison, and running the delineation at a minimum area closer to the USGS median of 0.082 km² would quantify it.

+**A residual soil difference of 0.047 is unexplained.** Zeroing null KF values accounts for 57% of the soil gap and two further mechanisms have been tested and eliminated.
+Resolving the remainder would require knowledge of the `ocelote` implementation that the published outputs do not provide.

 **The USGS catchments sit below the calibration floor cited here.** Their median catchment is 0.082 km², while this project treats 0.1 km² as the lower bound of